Gayathri-Cyber23/Web-Server-Security-Assessment-SOC-Analysis/README.md

 - Performed basic vulnerability scanning and enumeration
 - Identified issues such as outdated software, weak configurations, and exposed services
 - Reviewed logs to understand system activity and detect potential security events
-- Gained exposure to how SOC teams analyze alerts and system behavior
+- Reviewed logs and basic system activity to understand how potential security events can be identified

 ## Tools Used